-Regulators jump in to stop behavior to which they object.
-They do that by creating rules and by punishing violations with tools like litigation and fines.
-They lean reactive.
+Regulators address risky behavior they view as presently or potentially disruptive.
+They do that by creating rules (rulemaking is its own process), enforcing them, and by addressing violations with tools like litigation and fines.
+They lean reactive rather than anticipatory.

 - Securities Exchange Commission (SEC), which regulates investment advice and management, including communication regarding investments